Rain Chexit: European Union Grants Brexit Delay To U.K. — Again

 The EU27 has agreed that it will accept the UK's request for a #Brexit flextension until 31 January 2020.
 The decision is expected to be formalised through a written procedure.— Donald Tusk (@eucopresident) October 28, 2019

-"This gives time for the UK to make clear what it wants," said European Parliament President David Sassoli, somewhat hopefully.
+"This gives time for the UK to make clear what it wants," European Parliament President David Sassoli said somewhat hopefully.

 Short of a significant shift in momentum, however, the recent political turmoil in London has offered little indication that an easy solution is on the horizon.

 Since Boris Johnson took office as prime minister in July, he has been at loggerheads with lawmakers wary of his aggressive approach to Brexit.
-Johnson's bid to suspend Parliament for five weeks unraveled in court, his attempts to call snap elections initially failed to gain traction, and many of his fellow Conservatives broke ranks to approve a bill blocking him from leaving the EU without a deal — despite Johnson's own claim that he'd rather be "dead in a ditch" than seek another delay.
+Johnson's bid to suspend Parliament for five weeks unraveled in court, his attempts to call snap elections initially failed to gain traction and many of his fellow Conservatives broke ranks to approve a bill blocking him from letting the U.K. leave the EU without a deal — despite Johnson's own claim that he'd rather be "dead in a ditch" than seek another delay.

 The U.K. had been scheduled to leave the EU on March 29 of this year, until the bloc granted a request to postpone that was put forth by Johnson's predecessor, Theresa May.
 On Oct.
 19, Johnson asked for another extension, as he was required to do by the new law.